Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Case Studies

+In Figure \ref{fig:attack_time_3}(r), we observe an upward trend of T1417 (Input Capture) with peak usage in 2021.
+This attack technique encompasses any methods an adversary uses to steal the application credentials of users.
+Adversaries can use keylogging or GUI capture methods to steal user input.
+For instance, Anubis malware has a keylogger that works in every application installed on the device \cite{anubis}.
+Over the years, a potential reason for the increase in this attack technique is the increased use of mobile-based digital solutions like banking, finance, and shopping.
+We expect this attack technique to become more prevalent in the coming years.
 We observe a downward trend of T1626 (abuse elevation control mechanism).
-T1626 encompasses methods used by an adversary to grant itself high-level permissions in a device.
+T1626 encompasses methods an adversary uses to grant themselves high-level permissions in a device.
 For example, Red Alert 2.0 malware can request device administrator permissions \cite{redalert}.
-One reason for the reduction in this attack technique could be that users are now more cautious of applications that ask for device administration requests.
-Secondly, Android OS 7+ has introduced changes that make abuse of administrator privilege more difficult.
-As more devices get updated with the latest OS, it will be more difficult for adversaries to manipulate users to gain elevated access to devices and use them for malicious purposes.

-T1582 (SMS Control) has an almost flat trend over the years, with a slight dip and rise in multiple years.
+One reason for the reduction in this attack technique could be that users have become more cautious of applications that ask for device administration requests.
+Also, Android OS 7+ has introduced changes that make abuse of administrator privilege more difficult.
+As more devices update to the latest OS, adversaries will find it more difficult to manipulate users to gain elevated access to devices and use them for malicious purposes.
+T1582 (SMS Control) exhibits an almost flat trend over the years, with a slight dip and rise in multiple years.
 This attack ID represents the SMS control technique where an adversary deletes, alters, or sends SMS messages without user permission.
 For example, Anubis malware can send, receive, and delete SMS messages from a user's device \cite{anubis}.
-This trend suggests that SMS phishing is as widespread on the mobile platform as before.
+This trend suggests that SMS phishing remains as widespread on the mobile platform as before.